nickandersonr/schedule/README.md

 Weekly Goals:

-- Create a basic Angular 2 app from scratch and from an Angular 1 base
+- Create a basic Angular 2 app from an Angular 1 base
 - Create a React app
 - Improve Legacy Code
-- Understand basic operations and web-dev IT

 #### Week 11 - PHP and Developer-Chosen Topics/Projects (9/4-9/8)